oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

 4. Run ./build.sh <full path to the temporary directory in step 1> <oracle support id capable to download patches> <password for the support id> <image type: WLS|FMW>

 5. Wait for it to finish

+6. Run ./k8sdomain.sh
-6. At the end, you will see the message "Getting pod status - ctrl-c when all is running and ready to exit"
+7. At the end, you will see the message "Getting pod status - ctrl-c when all is running and ready to exit"
-7. Once all the pods are up, you can ctrl-c to exit the build script.
+8. Once all the pods are up, you can ctrl-c to exit the build script.

+Optionally, you can install nginx to test the sample application

-8. Install the nginx ingress controller in your environment For example:
+9. Install the nginx ingress controller in your environment For example:
 ```
 helm install --name acmecontroller stable/nginx-ingress \
 --namespace sample-domain1-ns \